larrycai/docker-images/jenkins-global-post-script/README.md

 Login as guest/guest and build the `demo` job, then claim it with reason "my fault"

-Then try to see whether we can get the failure reason in groovy
+Then try to see whether we can get the failure reason in groovy.

+Now it works from 1.0.12 version.

 # Code #

-Below is the script `claim.groovy` under `$JENKINS_HOME/global-post-script`, you can post it below to http://localhost:8080/script to run it, last two lines are uncommented.
+Below is the script `claim.groovy` under `$JENKINS_HOME/global-post-script`, you can post it below to http://localhost:8080/script to run it.

 	import jenkins.*
 	import jenkins.model.*